Kypaku/vue-gpt-agents/README.md

 Experimental Agents with Extensive Access
 This project includes experimental agents capable of accessing any file and executing any URL.
 This functionality theoretically poses a risk of data leakage.

-It is highly recommended to run this application in a secure environment with limited permissions to mitigate potential risks.
+It is recommended to run this application in a secure environment with limited permissions to mitigate potential risks.

 ### OpenAI API Key
 To get an API KEY you need to register new OPEN AI account and then visit https://platform.openai.com/account/api-keys